Sales enablement and sales training, while certainly related, are certainly not the same thing.

 It includes companies like us, Seismic, and Outreach.

 Now this isn’t to say that one of these companies isn’t sales enablement.
-Rather, these three companies all do very different things… and yet are all classed as “sales enablement.”
+Rather, these three companies all do very different things… and yet are all part of the definition of sales enablement.

 So enablement is still a pretty messy world.

-TOPO did a great job earlier this year in clarifying exactly what sales enablement is:
+TOPO did a great job earlier this year in defining sales enablement:

 Sales enablement is the process of providing the sales organization with the information, content, and tools that help sales people sell more effectively.